 The Borzoi makes a wonderful pet for first-time dog owners because the dogs are relatively easy to care for.

-Regular grooming, including brushing teeth and hair, is important for keeping your Borzoi healthy and happy.
+Regular grooming, including brushing teeth and hair, is vital for keeping your Borzoi healthy and happy.

-Early socialization is also key to helping your Borzoi puppy grow into a well-adjusted adult dog.
+Early socialization is also crucial to helping your Borzoi puppy grow into a well-adjusted adult dog.